 As noted in Section 15064.3 of the CEQA Guidelines, lead agencies for roadway capacity projects have discretion, consistent with CEQA and planning requirements, to choose which metric to use to evaluate transportation impacts.
 This section recommends considerations for evaluating impacts using vehicle miles traveled.
-Lead agencies have discretion to choose a threshold of significance for transportation projects.
-As explained above, Public Resources Code section 21099, subdivision (b)(1), provides that criteria for evaluating transportation impacts must promote the reduction of greenhouse gas emissions, the development of multimodal transportation networks, and a diversity of land uses.
+Lead agencies have discretion to choose a threshold of significance for transportation projects as they do for other types of projects.
+As explained above, Public Resources Code section 21099, subdivision (b)(1), provides that criteria for determining the significance of transportation impacts must promote the reduction of greenhouse gas emissions, the development of multimodal transportation networks, and a diversity of land uses.